 Instructions

 • In a deep pot on medium-high heat, melt the butter and olive oil.
-Add the chopped onions, garlic salt, and pepper.
+Add the chopped onions, garlic cloves, and pepper.
 Sauté for 3-4 minutes or until the onions are translucent.
 Add tomato sauce, tomato paste, and water.

 • Bring the ingredients to a boil.
 Reduce the heat to medium-low, and simmer for 10 minutes, stirring occasionally.